fleschutz/PowerShell/Docs/convert-mysql2csv.md

 ## convert-mysql2csv.ps1 - Convert a MySQL database table to a .CSV file

-This script converts a MySQL database table to a .CSV file.
+This PowerShell script converts a MySQL database table to a .CSV file.

 ## Parameters
 ```powershell